LG's next flagship smartphone will probably be called the G6, and it will probably appear in the next couple of months.

 - Likely to be Qualcomm SD830 chip with at least 4GB of RAM

-Other hardware rumours have been thin on the ground but we wouldn't we surprised to see Qualcomm's Snapdragon 830 chip, at least 4GB of RAM and at least 32GB of internal memory.
-MicroSD support was included on the G5, as was a removable battery, but if LG does decide to step away from the modular design and move to a more premium build, it will most likely have to do away with the removable battery element.
+Other hardware rumours have been thin on the ground but we wouldn't we surprised to see Qualcomm's Snapdragon 835 chip, at least 4GB of RAM and at least 32GB of internal memory.
+MicroSD support was included on the G5, as was a removable battery, but if LG does decide to step away from the modular design and move to a more premium build, it will most likely have to do away with the removable battery element, as David Ruddock of Android Police has claimed.

 LG G6: Software